lukegjpotter/FantasyCyclingLeagueTools/README.md

 files to set the three Environmental Variables to your values.
 Be wary not to commit the updated file to a public Git Repo.
 Consider adding it to the `.gitignore` file.

+As this project uses Spring Boot 3, you need Java 17 to run it.
+This project uses port 8080 by default, so ensure that it's free when you're trying to run it.

 Then executing

     source setEnvironmentalVariables.sh